-Chloe Poynton has spent the last ten years advancing respect for human rights globally.
+Chloe Poynton has spent over a dozen years advancing respect for human rights globally.
 As Principal of Article One, Chloe advises companies and multi-lateral organizations on corporate social responsibility and human rights.
 This includes: developing and piloting social impact programs; drafting human rights policies; conducting human rights impact assessments at the corporate, country, site and product levels; promoting integration efforts; and implementing grievance mechanisms and remedy programs.
 Clients have included Microsoft, Johnson & Johnson, Starwood Hotels & Resorts, and UNOCHA.

 Chloe began her career as a Watson Fellow where she partnered with humanitarian aid organizations to assess humanitarian responses to forced migration in Sierra Leone, Kosovo and along the Tanzania/Burundi and Thai/Burma borders.
 Chloe then moved to the non-profit sector where she supported transitional justice efforts in post-conflict countries with the International Center for Transitional Justice before relocating to Sierra Leone with the UN Development Program (UNDP).
 At UNDP, Chloe served as an Electoral Advisor to the Government of Sierra Leone—providing technical advice and guidance during the 2008 election.